apache/systemds/native-backend.md

 By default, OpenBLAS libraries will be installed in the location `/opt/OpenBLAS/lib/`.
 Make sure that this path is accessible to Java as per instructions provided in the above section.

-- Using OpenBLAS without OpenMP can lead to performance degradation when using SystemML.
+- Using OpenBLAS without OpenMP can lead to performance degradation when using SystemDS.

 You can check if the OpenBLAS on you system is compiled with OpenMP or not using following commands:
 If you don't see any output after the second command, then OpenBLAS installed on your system is using its internal threading.